isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2020-06-05-minister-virtual-hari-raya-get-together.md

 ---
 layout: post
-title:  Minister's Virtual Hari Raya Get-Together Speech By Minister For The Environment And Water Resources and Minister-In-Charge Of Muslim Affairs Mr Masagos Zulkifli On 5 June 2020
+title: 'Minister''s Virtual Hari Raya Get-Together Speech By Minister For The Environment And Water Resources and Minister-In-Charge Of Muslim Affairs Mr Masagos Zulkifli On 5 June 2020'
-date:   2020-06-05
+date: 2020-06-05T00:00:00.000Z
 permalink: /media-centre/speeches-and-press-releases/virtual-hari-raya-get-together-2020

 ---

 ### Building our Future Together as a Community of Success